ThomasSchnapka/quaro/README.md

 # Quaro Quadruped Robot v4
 Control software for quadrupedal robots with a focus on tidy kinematics and motion.

-Made by Thomas Schnapka.
+_Made by user Thomas Schnapka_

 ### General
 This repo contains the control software that runs my version of KDY0523's [SpotMicro](https://www.thingiverse.com/thing:3445283).